ikkyle/Portfolio/docs/index.md

 * **Built neural-network classifiers to determine the contents of data submission files** based on byte distributions in first few rows.
 Ensured a faster and more accurate classification than prior business-rule based systems.
 * **Discovered issues with a large public school system's teacher attrition rate** by analyzing the data in a novel way.
 Led the district to investigate more and look for solutions.
 * **Wrote models to predict students that were likely to succede in AP classes** and in the process, found that some schools were placing students that had no hope of passing or who were expected to drop out into AP classes to boost enrollment.
 Positive student-focused policy changes were implemented.
+* **Used association rule learning algorithms to determine student course pathways**, converting a previously heuristically-based pathway identification process into a data-driven process
 * **Modernized technical infrastructure of several past workplaces**, making version control, code packages , and infrastructure as code standard practice, and streamlining workflow by improving computational infrastructure, replacing versioned flat files with relational databases, and spreading awareness about best practices for tools like R, Python, Linux, git, SQL, and more.
-* **Built a dashboard for easier data access** allowing researchers to query data on their own with a point and click interface rather than having to request data from a data manager and wait for it to be constructed.
+* **Built data portal for easier data access** allowing researchers to query data on their own with a point and click interface rather than having to request data from a data manager and wait for it to be constructed.
 * **Wrote an algorithm for creating matched samples** based on bagging and unsupervised learning that is more flexible and reduces bias in small datasets.
 This method was used in the landmark Autism early intervention paper: *Rogers, S. J., Vismara, L., Wagner, A. L., McCormick, C., Young, G., & Ozonoff, S. (2014).
 Autism Treatment in the First Year of Life: A Pilot Study of Infant Start, a Parent-Implemented Intervention for Symptomatic Infants.
 Journal of Autism and Developmental Disorders, 44(12), 2981–2995. http://doi.org/10.1007/s10803-014-2202-y*
+* **Authored all statistical analyses on two masteres theses** coming out of UC Davis' School of Agriculture.
+One used methods I later implimented in [Agroft](#agroft), the other involved analysis of survey data.